Here are 10 of the best horror films to watch on Netflix, as per Rotten Tomatoes reviews

-For horror fans, scares aren’t just for Halloween, they are all year round!
+If you’re a fan of horror, you know that the scares aren’t just for Halloween - they are all year round!

 And why shouldn’t they be, with streaming giant Netflix offering up a some of the best scary movies for our viewing pleasure.